Hook System

 This method is invoked after each individual training step has been executed.
 Use this for per-step processing logic, such as logging metrics or updating statistics.

-Called after training completes.
+Called after each window.

 Called before each training step.